AnthonyTechnologies/python-styleguide/tests/performance_tests.md

         self.four = "wrapper"

     def wrap(self) -> str:
-        """Return a string identifying this class.
+        """Returns a string identifying this class.

         Returns:
             A string identifying this class.